tamtakoe/oi-angular-resource/README.md

 ## Development server

-Run `ng serve` for a dev server.
+Run `npm run start:server` to start demo server to use websocket communication Run `npm run start:demo-dev` to start dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

 ## Update NPM version